-Congratulations and welcome to Vermont Law School!
+Congratulations and welcome to Vermont Law and Graduate School!

 Incoming JD students are automatically registered for classes and do not need to take any action.
 Class schedules are generally available on Campus Web prior to Orientation.
 Master's and LLM students will register for classes with their adviser during Orientation.